Woman sitting in an office building and smiling.

 A solid foundation

-What makes project management at ASU’s College of Integrative Sciences and Arts unique?
+What makes project management at ASU’s College of Integrative Sciences and Arts distinct?

-Taught through the School of Applied Professional Sciences, project management is career-focused with hands-on experiences being at the core of the program.
-Taught in-person or online, the aim of the program is that students graduate with the skills and knowledge they need for the career path they want to pursue.
+Taught at the School of Applied Professional Studies, project management is career-focused with hands-on experiences at the core of the program so students graduate with the skills and knowledge they need for the career path they want to pursue.

-The project management program in the School of Applied Professional Sciences is also the only program of its kind in the country to be affiliated with Green Project Management and its GPM-b sustainability certification.
+The project management program in the School of Applied Professional Studies is also the first program of its kind in the country to be affiliated with Green Project Management and its GPM-b sustainability certification.
 ASU’s College of Integrative Sciences and Arts is creating project managers with the future in mind.

-What jobs can you do with a degree in project management?
+What careers are available with a degree in project management?

 - Logistics coordinator/manager